cBioPortal/datahub/README.md

 Behind the scenes git-lfs is used to manage the large files. https://github.com/github/git-lfs

 ## Test Status
-Validation of all studies on Datahub master branch.
-This test runs weekly using the validation code from the cBioPortal master branch.
+Validation status of all studies on Datahub master branch.
+This runs weekly using the validation code from the cBioPortal master branch.
+It also validates if the studies on cbioportal.org and on Datahub are in sync.

 [![CircleCI](https://circleci.com/gh/cBioPortal/datahub/tree/master.svg?style=svg)](https://circleci.com/gh/cBioPortal/datahub/tree/master)